 Roman Sauna – Laconium

-This is a gentle, purifying and detoxifying heat room, aiding in stimulating circulation.
-There are hoses inside the sauna with ice cold water, which you can use to refresh yourself enough to extend your visit.
-You should allow around 15 minutes for this experience.
+This was a gentle, purifying and detoxifying heat room, aiding in stimulating circulation.
+There were hoses inside the sauna with ice cold water, which you could use to refresh yourself enough to extend your visit.

 spa29